ttspackage/tts/README.md

 url <- create_ttsObject(x)

 # Compare the hash on the Stellar network with the hash generated 'on the fly'
-# Take note: conformation proces on Stellar takes 6 seconds.
-If you validate when the transaction is not confirmed,
+# Take note: conformation proces on Stellar network takes 6 seconds.
+# If you validate a hash when the transaction is not confirmed,
 # the result will be 'not correct'
 validate_hashObject(url, x)